RobertTalbert/discretecs/activities/module5/225-module5-planning.md

 - Direct practice with converting sets back and forth between notations
 - Determining subset and equality relations
-- Writing Python list comprehensions  (Get into groups; one person creates a Colab notebook and shares it
+- Writing Python list comprehensions  (Create one Colab notebook prior to class; given global editing permissions with different sections for each group; groups are responsible for writing list comprehensions)

 ### Pre class: